220118-Reston-NET/WeSharper-P2/README.md

 # We#er(WeSharper) - Project 2 - Revature

 # Introduction
-The social media app is a web application for connecting and communicating with friends.
-When users register for the app, users will specify their interests and hobbies.
-The app will be recommended to users based on their interests where they can connect with others of similar interests.
-You can create a group where you can invite your friend to join.
-You also can have the real time chat with your friends and share some good news with your friends and family members.
+WeSharper is a web based social media application for connecting and communicating with your friends.
+The app will recommend new friends for you to add and connect with.
+Users are able to post text with image updates to a feed viewable to all friends.
+You also can have the real time chat and share some good news with your friends!

 # Table of Contents
 - [We#er(WeSharper) - Project 2 - Revature](#weerwesharper---project-2---revature)